 Complacent Gaming Syndrome: In a sense, as it applies to America's voting habits.
 It's been noted on occasion in-show that singers and dancers tend to find more success on this show than variety acts do.
-In fact, five out of ten winners were middle-aged male singers (Terry Fator doing so through his puppets), a sixth winner was a dancer, and the seventh winner and many second-placers are also singers of some kind.
+In fact, five out of ten winners were middle-aged male singers (Terry Fator doing so through his puppets), a sixth winner was a dancer, and the seventh and eighth winners and many second-placers are also singers of some kind.

 A major aversion in Season 7 in which for the first time ever in series history, none of the finalists are singers in any way, although we still got a music act in William Close and a dance act in The Untouchables.
 By the way, the season's winning act was a dog act, which is also an American weakness.
 The U.S. just loves them doggies!
 (Compare with Britain, who in the same year voted a dog act over a singing duo.)